V4Fire/Client/src/components/super/i-block/mods/README.md

 }
 ```

-It is allowed to refer to modifier values that are inherited from the parent component.
+It is allowed to access the values of a modifier that are inherited from the parent component.

 ```typescript
 import iBlock, { component, ModsDecl } from 'components/super/i-block/i-block';